Super Bowl LVII halftime show: Select critical rankings for Super Bowl LVII Halftime Show

+Awards and nominations

 Commercial impact

-Rihanna's performance attained a total of 118.7 million viewers across TV and digital platforms, overtaking the Super Bowl LI halftime show (2017) to become the second-most-watched halftime show in history, behind the Super Bowl XLIX halftime show (2015).
+Rihanna's performance attained more than 121 million viewers across TV and digital platforms, overtaking the NBC airing of Katy Perry's Super Bowl XLIX halftime show (2015) to become the most-watched halftime show in U.S. television history and marking the first time since the latter to record consecutive years of Super Bowl halftime show and overall game viewership increase.
+In comparison, the Super Bowl telecast as a whole had an average viewership of 115.1 million, the largest average audience for any U.S. television broadcast.

-Following the performance, Billboard reported that Rihanna's song catalog received a leap of 140% across all on-demand streaming services in the US.
+Following the performance, Billboard reported that Rihanna's song catalogue received a leap of 140% across all on-demand streaming services in the US.
 On February 12–13, her songs received 62.2 million on-demand official streams nationwide.
 Sales-wise, she sold 42,000 downloads in the US during those two days.
 "Umbrella" and "Diamonds" were Rihanna's most streamed songs following the performance, with 3.8 million and 3.2 million streams on February 12–13 respectively.
-In the week ending February 16, Luminate reported that Rihanna had earned 166.13 million on-demand streams in the US across her full song catalog.
+In the week ending February 16, Luminate reported that Rihanna had earned 166.13 million on-demand streams in the US across her full song catalogue.
 In doing so, she has received her best streaming week in the country ever.
 As a result of that, several of her songs re-entered the US Billboard Hot 100 chart, including "Umbrella" at number 37, "Diamonds" at number 44, and "We Found Love" charted at number 48.

 The same week, Rihanna's studio albums sold a total of 142,000 album-equivalent units in the country.
 For the week dated February 25, five of Rihanna's albums charted within the top 50 of the US Billboard 200 chart.
 Anti (2016) charted at number eight and managed to earn 36,000 equivalent albums in the country, 166% up, according to Luminate.
 Furthermore, Good Girl Gone Bad (2007) charted at number 15, Unapologetic (2012) at number 18, Loud (2010) at number 26, and Talk That Talk (2011) at number 49.
 With this feat, Rihanna became only the seventh act to place at least five albums in the top 50 on the Billboard 200 in the last 50 years.

 In the week following the performance, Rihanna's albums Good Girl Gone Bad and Anti re-entered the top 50 of the Australian Albums Chart at number 32 and 35, respectively.
 The same week, both of the albums also re-entered the UK Albums Chart; Anti at number 39 and Good Girl Gone Bad at number 42.
 Additionally, Loud charted at number 81.
 On the Norwegian Albums Chart four of Rihanna's albums charted within the top 40 that same week, including Anti at number 19, Unapologetic at number 27, Good Girl Gone Bad: Reloaded (2008) at number 36 and Loud at number 40.